daveMad/daveMad.github.io/_posts/2017-03-11-restify-angularjs-app.md

 var app = angular.module('app', ['ngRoute']);
 {% endhighlight %}

-We declare our app, and add **ngRoute** as our dependancy to enable routing/navigation in our app.
+We declare our app, and add **ngRoute** as our dependency to enable routing/navigation in our app.
 This a seperate module from the core AngularJs.
 You can view the docs [here](https://docs.angularjs.org/api/ngRoute)

 If you are declaring a brand new app, you have to include the second parameter, i mean the array one.
 If we did not need to use ngRoute then we'd define our app like this: